1024mb/fdroid_metadata_generator/README.md

 By default no data will be overwritten except for empty/dummy values.

-You can force overwriting existing data (including icons and screenshots) with `-f/--force` or overwrite only the version numbers in the YML files with `-fv/--force-version`.
-If `-f`/`--force` is used and screenshots already exist they will be moved to a backup directory in `/repo/backup`.
+You can force overwriting all existing data (metadata, icons and screenshots) with `-fa`/`--force-all`, overwrite existing metadata with `-f/--force`, overwrite only the version numbers in the YML files with `-fv/--force-version`, overwrite the icons with `-fi`/`--force-icons` or overwrite the screenshots with `-fs`/`--foce-screenshots`.
+If `-fs`/`--foce-screenshots`/`-fa`/`--force-all` is used and screenshots already exist they will be moved to a backup directory in `/repo/backup`.
 The deletion of the backup files is up to the user (you).

 If the provided paths for the corresponding option don't end in `metadata` or `repo` the program will terminate.